syntaxbliss/react-coding-challenge/README.md

 ## How to run this project

-Clonse this repository and type the following commands in you preferred shell:
+Clone this repository and type the following commands in you preferred shell:

 ### `npm i`
 ### `npm run start`